 Homework will be collected at regular intervals and will count 20% of the course grade.
 You might find the homework this quarter to be harder than previous quarters.
 We are starting to function at the senior, early graduate, level now.
-Some of the problems have a vagueness that will generate some discussion.
+We will rely on our knowledge of basic results in real analysis.
 Don't be discouraged if you find them difficult.